niallpcarroll/musical-hangman/README.md

 ### Manual Testing
 #### Features
-Below is a table with the website's features, detailing how it has been tested and the outcomes of testing:
+Below is a table with the game's features, detailing how it has been tested and the outcomes of testing:

 |Feature|Test case|Outcome|
 |---|---|---|